proservlab/lacework-deploy/terraform/scenarios/gcp-lacework-composite-ciem/README.md

 End-users can build their own queries to discover and visualize other high-risk entities within their environment using the query builder here at the top.

-Because the security team at Interlace Labs moved away from rules based alerting which yields low fidelity, low context alerts in high volume alerts - to Lacework, they’ve** increased their operational efficiency**, leaving the** time and space to work on proactive initiatives** such **attack surface reduction** and **right-sizing identity privileges** like we looked at here.
+Because the security team at Interlace Labs moved away from rules based alerting which yields low fidelity, low context alerts in high volume alerts - to Lacework, they’ve** increased their operational efficiency**, leaving the** time and space to work on proactive initiatives** such **attack surface reduction** like we looked at here.

 **Wrap up**